kerry/obsidian-confluence-sync/README.md

 # Confluence Sync Plugin

-A plugin to sync obsidian notes to confluence.
+A plugin to sync obsidian notes to [Confluence](https://www.atlassian.com/software/confluence).
 The plugin is in a very early phase.

 ## Steps to follow to enable sync